 Why consider a trip to Fort Walsh National Historic Site

-Is your class studying the North West Mounted Police (NWMP) and Canadian policy?
-Have you considered visiting one of the original posts?
-Why not dive into the history of Fort Walsh with hands on activities and learn, first-hand about the role of Fort Walsh and the NWMP in shaping the Canadian west.
-Tour the historic fort buildings with a guide in period costume.
-This guide is intended to help teachers plan their trip to Fort Walsh National Historic Site.
+Dive into the history of Fort Walsh with hands on activities and learn, first-hand about the role of Fort Walsh National Historic Site and the North West Mounted Police in shaping the Canadian west.
+Tour the historic fort buildings with a guide in period costume and tack on workshops to extend your stay and further learning.

 Fort Walsh was commemorated in 1924 as being nationally important to the history of Canada.
 From 1878-1883 Fort Walsh served as Headquarters of the North West Mounted Police (NWMP) and because the men stationed at Fort Walsh were responsible for: